dhellmann/pymotw-3/source/math/index.rst

 .. {{{end}}}

-There are two variations of :func:`log`.
+There are three variations of :func:`log`.
 Given floating point representation and rounding errors, the computed value produced by ``log(x, b)`` has limited accuracy, especially for some bases.
 :func:`log10` computes ``log(x, 10)``, using a more accurate algorithm